The pandemic continues to cause unprecedented disruption across industries worldwide.

 The rising air passenger traffic on account of inflating disposable incomes, increasing business travels and the easy availability of online travel bookings represents one of the key factors bolstering the market growth.
 Moreover, the growing international trade, along with the escalating demand for high-performance brakes in commercial aircraft, is also stimulating the market growth.
 Furthermore, advantages associated with carbon brakes, such as long service intervals, low maintenance costs, high energy absorption and fast cooling rates, are increasing their adoption over conventional brakes.
 Apart from this, with the rising environmental concerns, governing agencies of various countries are imposing stringent standards on greenhouse gas (GHG) emission from the aviation industry, which is influencing the market positively.
 However, a decline in travel and tourism activities due to the spread of the coronavirus disease (COVID-19) and suspension of various domestic and international airline services is negatively impacting the market growth.
 It is anticipated to experience growth once lockdown restrictions are relaxed.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global commercial aircraft carbon brakes market, along with forecasts at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global commercial aircraft carbon brakes market report, along with forecasts for growth at the global and regional level from 2021-2026.
 Our report has categorized the market based on aircraft type, material, manufacturing process and end user.

 Breakup by Aircraft Type: